adshares/adshares-docs/protocol/impressions/user_navigates.rst

 * :ref:`Supply-Side Agent <protocol-definitions-ssa>` notifies :ref:`Supply-Side Platform <protocol-definitions-ssp>`
   about :ref:`Register Event <protocol-definitions-registerevent>`.
 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` redirects the :ref:`Register Event <protocol-definitions-registerevent>`
-  notification call to its :ref:`Context Platform <protocol-definitions-cp>`.
+  notification call to its :ref:`Context Provider <protocol-definitions-cp>`.
-* In response to the :ref:`Register Event <protocol-definitions-registerevent>` notification call, :ref:`Context Platform <protocol-definitions-cp>` returns its :ref:`Context Script <protocol-definitions-contextscript>`, and :ref:`Supply-Side Agent <protocol-definitions-ssa>` makes an attempt to execute this script within its sandbox.
+* In response to the :ref:`Register Event <protocol-definitions-registerevent>` notification call, :ref:`Context Provider <protocol-definitions-cp>` returns its :ref:`Context Script <protocol-definitions-contextscript>`, and :ref:`Supply-Side Agent <protocol-definitions-ssa>` makes an attempt to execute this script within its sandbox.

-At this stage :ref:`Register Event <protocol-definitions-registerevent>` is only reported within :ref:`Supply-Side Infrastructure <protocol-ssi>`.
+At this stage :ref:`Register Event <protocol-definitions-registerevent>` is only reported within :ref:`Supply-Side Platform <protocol-definitions-ssp>`.
-To keep both sides in synch, :ref:`Register Event <protocol-definitions-registerevent>` will be distributed to :ref:`Demand-Side Infrastructure <protocol-dsi>` in the next step.
+To keep both sides in synch, :ref:`Register Event <protocol-definitions-registerevent>` will be distributed to :ref:`Demand-Side Platform <protocol-definitions-dsp>` in the next step.